 All CVS Specialists conduct traffic enforcement throughout the State of Idaho.
 CVS personnel resource allocations are described earlier, (See Section 3).
 When CVS Specialists are assigned to work on a specific emphasis patrol, the dates, times, locations, etc., are determined by CVS Sergeants and CVS Management based on crash data, current conditions in the area, and resources available.

-ISP Patrol Officers not assigned to CVS are paid with state funds and are under the direction of management in each patrol district and operate independently.
+ISP Patrol Officers are not assigned to CVS and are paid with state funds and are under the direction of management in each patrol district and operate independently of CVS.
+Patrol officers can assist CVS if requested and available.

-The main focus of the program is commercial vehicles, however; CVS Specialists take enforcement action on all vehicle types when warranted, including non-commercial vehicles operating unsafely around commercial vehicles.
+The main focus of the program is commercial vehicles, however; CVS Specialists take enforcement action on all vehicle types when warranted, including non-commercial vehicles operating unsafely.
 All traffic enforcement done on commercial vehicles/drivers by CVS Specialists includes a commercial vehicle inspection.

-In FY 18, CVS will complete approximately 1500 traffic enforcement contacts.
+In FY 19, CVS will complete approximately 1500 traffic enforcement contacts.
 It's anticipated that a majority of the contacts will be on commercial vehicles, however; non-commercial vehicles will be contacted if traffic enforcement violations or other serious violations are observed by a CVS Specialist.
 The number included in the table below for non-cmv contacts is a "best guess" for the upcoming fiscal year.

-Based on crash data analysis, CVS has identified the top five reported common factors in fatal and serious injury commercial vehicles crashes, for 2012-2017 (to date).
+Based on crash data analysis, CVS has identified the top five reported common factors in fatal and serious injury commercial vehicles crashes, for 2012-2018 (to date).
 These are: